 CO2 Storage from Ethanol

 Red Trail Energy (RTE), which owns an ethanol plant near Richardton, North Dakota, and the EERC began investigating CCUS as a way to reduce the carbon dioxide emissions associated with ethanol production.
 Reducing emissions at an ethanol facility makes the produced fuel more valuable to states that have low-carbon fuel programs, such as California.
 It could also qualify the facilities for federal tax credits for capturing and storing CO2 in deep geologic formations.
 In partnership with NDIC through the North Dakota Renewable Energy Program and with DOE, research has been ongoing since 2016.
-Preliminary technical and economic feasibility of CCUS technology with ethanol production has been successfully demonstrated for the RTE site in previous phases.
+Technical and economic feasibility of CCUS technology with ethanol production has been successfully demonstrated for the RTE site in previous phases.
 Recent activities include construction and implementation following approval of the first North Dakota CO2 Storage Facility Permit in October 2021.

 The BEST project is testing the application of active reservoir management (ARM) strategies that have the potential to improve the safety, techno-economic performance, and management of water disposal and geologic CO2 and gas storage.
 Geologic storage and disposal of fluids are necessary for energy production (both electric generation and oil production and refining) and other industries.
 This project is investigating extraction and treatment of native brine from formations into which fluids are being injected in order to manage reservoir pressure, minimize the footprint of injected fluids within the injection formation, and improve overall injection performance.
 To conduct this study, a public–private collaboration has developed and is operating a site in western North Dakota to demonstrate these potential benefits.
 If successful, the engineering strategies employed may be commercially adopted at other fluid injection sites in North Dakota and beyond, with the ultimate goal of fewer injection wells, meaningfully reduced brine disposal volumes, and new sources of water for beneficial use.